redpanda-data/connect/docs/inputs/README.md

 unless multipart is set to true, in which case an empty line indicates the end of a message.

-For more information about sending HTTP messages, including details on sending multipart, please read the 'docs/using_http.md' document.

 ## `http_server`

 ``` yaml